kavingraj/cse15l-lab-reports/LabReport1.md

 ![image](Screenshot_20230116_064926.png)

-Play around and get confortable with the terminal and the enviorment we will be using for this class.
+Play around and get comfortable with the terminal and the enviornment we will be using for this class.